mogu-lab/mogu-lab.github.io/_posts/2022-07-01-a-guide-to-success-in-research.md

 While leading strengths is a useful skill, it can also hinder us from building supportive research communities.
 When we're surrounded by people who only lead with their strengths, it's easy to slip into a dark mindset in which you feel like you're not meeting your expectations for yourself, and in which everyone around you is more successful and well-balanced.
-And while in [Section 1](#part1), we encouraged you to set reasonable expectations for yourself based on your stage in the program;
-here we encourage you to think about how you can help shape your peers' self-expectations for the better.
+And while in [Section 1](#part1), we encouraged you to set reasonable expectations for yourself based on your stage of development as a researcher, here we encourage you to think about how you can help shape your peers' self-expectations for the better.
 Even in the most ordinary hallway interaction -- when you're asked "how are you?" on your way to class -- your response matters!
 We encourage you to be as honest as you feel comfortable about your experience;